Two results on Eisenstein part of homology and cohomology groups of Bianchi modular groups: Introduction

-Eisenstein cycles also known as Eisenstein elements, are elements in the Eisenstein homology groups of $\Ga$.
-Merel invented Eisenstein cycles in order to give an expression for elements in the Eisenstein ideals \cite{MR1405312} and have recently been applied to the study of the rank of Eisenstein ideals \cite{MR4209860}.
-This is related to certain conjectures of Mazur~\cite{MR488287}.
-These Eisenstein cycles are determined by {\it periods} of the Eisenstein series.
-Much remains to be known about extensions of these results to the Bianchi modular forms.

-Banerjee-Merel \cite{MR3873111} studied the Eisenstein cycles as modular symbols for the congruence subgroups in the classical case of elliptic modular forms.
-They write down the Eisenstein cycles in the first homology group of modular curves of level $N$ as $\overline{\Q}$ linear combinations of Manin symbols for any odd integer $N$.
-They generate the Eisenstein part of the space of modular symbols.
-In \cite{banerjee2022eisenstein}, they extended the result to the subgroups of finite indices of the full modular group.
-Of course, in general these Eisenstein cycles are not necessarily $\overline{\Q}$ valued.
-In continuation, we extend the computation to the Bianchi modular forms (cf. \S~\ref{Bianchidefinition} for the definition of the same).
-The main novelty in this section is the extensive use of $\star$ delta operators.
-In our setting, differential forms are harmonic rather than holomorphic.
+Eisenstein part of the homology and cohomology groups for {\it classical} modular curves encodes several arithmetic information, such as special values of $L$-functions.
+Eisenstein ideals were introduced by Mazur, and these ideals found applications in several important breakthroughs in the last few decades, including Fermat's last theorem and the main conjecture of Iwasawa theory.

+Merel introduced Eisenstein cycles that are the basis of the {\it integral} homology groups of classical elliptic modular curves (space of modular symbols).
+Banerjee-Merel~\cite{MR3873111} investigated Eisenstein cycles for {\it congruence} subgroups of classical modular groups.

+In the classical case for the congruence subgroups of odd level, we can take intersection with the principal congruence subgroup of level two.
+As a consequence, we can assume all the cusps are lying above $\{0, \infty, 1\}$ and cycles can be taken of the form $\{g1,g(-1)\}$ for $g \in \SL_2(\Z)$.
+In turn, these can be written in terms of loops of the modular curves.

+For any odd integers $N$, Banerjee-Merel~\cite{MR3873111} expressed Eisenstein cycles in the first homology groups of modular curves of level $N$ as linear combinations over $\overline{\Q}$ of Manin symbols (generators of homology groups of elliptic modular curves).
+The coefficients are computed in terms of periods (integrals over cycles of complex differential $1$ forms associated to the Eisenstein series).
+These periods can be computed in terms of Dedekind sums.

+This formulation extended to subgroups of finite indices (not necessarily congruence subgroups) within the full modular group as detailed in~\cite{banerjee2022eisenstein} with a more complicated notion of periods.
+It should be noted that these Eisenstein cycles are {\it not} necessarily $\overline{\Q}$ valued for general subgroups of finite index.

-John Cremona and his collaborators initiated the study of modular symbols (homology groups of quotients of three-dimensional hyperbolic space) for the imaginary quadratic fields.
-They are mostly interested in the cuspidal part of the homology group.
-Over imaginary quadratic fields, Ito \cite{MR870309} showed that the periods are again described by Sczech's Dedekind sums \cite{scz} for $\Gamma = \SL_2(\cO)$.
-In the case of congruence subgroups, however the analog of elliptic Dedekind sums are not defined yet.
+John Cremona and his collaborators initiated the study of modular symbols (integral homology groups of quotients of three-dimensional hyperbolic space) for imaginary quadratic fields.
+They are mostly interested in the cuspidal part of homology groups of the corresponding topological space.
+Ito \cite{MR870309} first defines periods in this setting and showed that the periods are again described by Sczech's Dedekind sums \cite{scz} for $\Gamma = \SL_2(\cO_K)$.